davea42/searchgnucash/README.md

 GnuCash file to read, but one can use the -f option to name another file to read.

-To see all the available options:
+To see all the available options with explanatory
+details:

     searchgnucash -h

+If parts of that are unclear consider posting an issue on github explaining what is confusing.

 ### Use Case: Simple Report